Workshops in Chemistry Technology Engineering Mathematics Public Speaking

 Activities:

-• Experiment: Conduct a hands-on slime-making activity to explore chemical reactions
+• Experiment: Students will conduct a hands-on-slime making activity to explore chemical reactions.

 Activities: